 - Propose- This is asking you to put forth suggestions or recommendations or ideas.

 Below are some task words used in this course that requires uses of a structured format to write a longer response answer of several paragraphs.

 - Assess- you are being asked to write about the value of the topic in question.
-You would be required to make a judgment so evidence and examples are expected. each paragraph should address one topic area.
-The detail depends on how much is being asked.you should underline each part of the question and address each section accordingly.
+You would be required to make a judgment, so evidence and examples are expected.
+Each paragraph should address one topic area.
+The detail depends on how much is being asked.you should underline each part of the question and discuss each section accordingly.

-- Discuss – This is similar to a debate or argument, you will need to show multiple perspectives that are sourced from multiple lines of evidence and examples. ensure you know what parts of the question need to be discussed, underline these parts of the question.
+- Discuss – This is similar to a debate or argument, you will need to show multiple perspectives that are sourced from numerous lines of evidence and examples.
+Ensure you know what parts of the question need to be discussed, underline these parts of the question.